juju927/react-app-meowsense/README.md

 3. **Catfucius**
 this cat will reply you with words of wisdom
+it will try to match your text to a wisdom slip
+otherwise, it'll give a random piece of wisdom
 powered by [Advice Slip](https://api.adviceslip.com/)

 4. **Mom Cat**
 this cat will reply you with cat (hopefully) gifs!
-it was *supposed* to be able to give your text a sentiment score...
+it was *supposed* to be able to give your text a sentiment score and respond accordingly, but...
 but because of some difficulties, that might only be available in the future
 powered by [GIPHY](https://giphy.com/)

 5. **Dad Cat**
-this cat will give you dad jokes
+this cat will give you random dad jokes
 great
 powered by [icanhazdadjoke](https://icanhazdadjoke.com/api)